adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 ![Query details for the sample application under test][queries3]

 If you are using an O/RM, such as Entity Framework, tracing the SQL queries can provide insight into how the O/RM translates programmatic calls into SQL statements, and indicate areas where data access might be optimized.
-That said, it's a good practice to trace this information in testing *before* you go into production.
-Doing so would have revealed the problem earlier.

 ### Implement the solution and verify the result